WOW! 4-H Does That? Volusia County 4-H Livestock Judging

 Contests are a way to teach youth to make educated choices about their animals.
 Volusia County 4-H’s teams, under the leadership of Livestock Judging Coach, Lori Smith, learn year round about determining what makes a quality animal.
 The 4-H agent asked Lori Smith, an Indiana 4-H alumna, teacher, and 4-H volunteer, to be the coach years ago, and Ms. Smith has gone above and beyond in that role.
 She says, “I’ve been asked why I volunteer to coach livestock judging.
-This is such an interesting questions as the time need to organize events, train, travel, and raise money for the trips can be overwhelming.
+This is such an interesting question as the time needed to organize events, train, travel, and raise money for the trips can be overwhelming.
 The answer is simple . . .I believe in youth development and molding them into better individuals.
 I’ve seen how livestock judging gives children so many skills that they will use for the rest of their lives.”
 For the past several years, under Ms. Smith’s leadership, the Volusia County teams have traveled to many national contests representing Florida.
 This summer, Volusia was once again crowned state champions!
 This entitled them to represent Florida at the national contest held in Louisville, Kentucky, at the North American International Livestock Exposition (https://www.livestockexpo.org/).
 Unfortunately, due to the coronavirus pandemic, the event has been canceled.

 How does livestock judging work as a contest?
 Most of it is months or years of preparation.
 The youth participate in contests around the state, meet regularly to study, and practice at every jackpot show or fair they attend.
 The Florida State Fair holds a contest and the state competition for FFA and 4-H is held in Gainesville at the University of Florida.
 One FFA team and one 4-H team of three or four senior youth (ages 14-18) from each county may compete.
-Four or five market classes (beef, swine, lamb, and/or goats); four or five breeding classes (beef, swine, and/or sheep); 1 keep/cull classes with performance records (beef and/or swine consisting of 8 animals) – team activity; and an evaluation class (feeder cattle, frame/muscle) are required.
+Four or five market classes (beef, swine, lamb, and/or goats); four or five breeding classes (beef, swine, and/or sheep); one keep/cull class with performance records (beef and/or swine consisting of eight animals) – team activity; and an evaluation class (feeder cattle, frame/muscle) are required.
 Youth must individually place a group of animals correctly, and as an added aspect to the contest, they must give oral reasons for some of their decisions.